Video Game: Company of Heroes aka: Companyof Heroes

 The largest multiplayer map in 2 is titled City 17.
 Considering that it's also an Eastern European community under a totalitarian regime, it's rather fitting.

-The Grenadier squad will occasionally react to losing squad members with this line.
+The Grenadier or Guard squads in 2 will occasionally react to losing squad members with this line.

 "Suppressed", which results from being shot at too much or big explosions.
 When under this effect, infantry drop to the ground and crawl slowly, their fire less effective.
 Some special abilities allow a unit to break it and either charge or retreat.